yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/databases-schemas-tables.md

 type: docs
 ---

-For efficient management od data in a databse, you need to follow a structured process that involves creating databases, tables, and schemas.
+To manage data in a database efficiently, you need to follow a structured process that involves creating databases, tables, and schemas.
 The following detailed guide can help you understand and implement each step.

 {{<tip>}}
 For the list of supported and unsupported schema relations operations, see [Schema operations](../sql-feature-support#schema-operations).